MMRIZE/MMM-CalendarExt3/README.md

 git submodule update --init --recursive
 ```

-> Usually, the last line is needless because it would be executed automatically in `npm ci`, but many people forgot to execute `npm ci`, so I'm exaggarating.
+> Usually, the last line is needless because it would be executed automatically in `npm ci`, but many people forget to execute `npm ci`, so I'm exaggerating.

 ### Update